Endometriosis Acupuncture Clearwater, Florida

 Acupuncture & Traditional Chinese Medicine can help:

-As a past endometriosis sufferer herself, Dr. Dawn Potter understands the despair that this condition can cause and is dedicated to helping women overcome this debilitating disease with natural medicine.
+As a past endometriosis sufferer herself, Dawn Potter understands the despair that this condition can cause and is dedicated to helping women overcome this debilitating disease with natural medicine.
 She has developed a powerful treatment strategy that significantly reduces the pain, bleeding and infertility that can be caused by endometriosis.

 Far less invasive, risky or costly than drugs or surgery, acupuncture for endometriosis is a natural approach, without side effects.
 Traditional Chinese Medicine (TMC) does not require a surgical diagnosis to treat endometriosis effectively.

 Traditional Chinese Medicine looks at patterns of symptoms and signs that characterize an individual woman’s disease to diagnose.
 These patterns give clues as to the underlying imbalance, or root cause of the disease.
-This TCM diagnosis allows Dr. Dawn to individualize treatment specific to a particular woman’s disease pattern.
+This TCM diagnosis allows Dawn Potter to individualize treatment specific to a particular woman’s disease pattern.

 What to Expect with Acupuncture for Endometriosis:

-Some questions Dr. Dawn may ask is whether the pain is improved with application of heat or cold; whether the pain is dull, down bearing, fixed, sharp or stabbing; whether putting pressure on the lower abdomen helps or makes it worse; when is the pain most experienced; and if there are recurring vaginal infections.
+Some questions Dawn may ask is whether the pain is improved with application of heat or cold; whether the pain is dull, down bearing, fixed, sharp or stabbing; whether putting pressure on the lower abdomen helps or makes it worse; when is the pain most experienced; and if there are recurring vaginal infections.
 She will also ask in-depth questions about the menstrual cycle itself.
 The answers provide evidence to define the underlying energetic imbalance and how to treat it with using acupuncture, Chinese herbs, and nutrition.

 Acupuncture for endometriosis will consist of weekly treatments for 6 to 8 weeks, then twice monthly thereafter.
 The acupuncture helps to relieve pain, regulate circulation and correct Qi energy imbalances.